 Velburg Caves and High Ropes Course

-A beautiful Baroque styled city.
+While not in Bavaria, this is a popular Bavaria day trips option since it is a beautiful Baroque styled city and super easy to get to from Bavaria.
 Tour the Residence, meander in the gardens, stop at the churches, see the castles, take a wine cruise and more!

 Rothenburg a.b.
 Tauber